SoussouDhn/Matrix-Factorization-Recommandation-System-SVD/README.md

 Baseline Estimates;
 SVD;

-The project must be delivered in the following format:
+The project contains the following files:
 Python file describing the compilation and formatting of training and test data;
 Python file for the implementation and training of the Baseline Estimates model;
 Python file for the implementation and training of the SVD model;